Skybound1/flask-jerify/README.md

 }
 ```

-The schema can then be accessed with the file prefix, ie: `test`, with Jerify.
+The schema can then be accessed with the file prefix, ie: `test` within Jerify.

 ### Validate Requests and JSON Error Responses